aramalipoor/aws-cost-saver/README.md

 ### # snapshot-and-remove-elasticache-clusters
 ElastiCache clusters cost hourly but unfortunately it's not possible to stop them like an EC2 instance.
 To save costs this trick will take a snapshot of current cluster (preserving data, config and cluster ID) and delete it.
 To restore it'll create a new cluster based on snapshot taken.

-* Due to limitation on AWS, backup and restore is supported only for clusters running on Redis.
+* Due to AWS limitation, backup and restore is supported only for clusters running on Redis.
-* This trick is currently _disabled by default_ to be tested by early users.
+* This trick is currently **disabled by default** to be tested by early users.
 Use `--use-trick` flag to explicitly enable it:
 ```sh
 $ aws-cost-saver conserve --use-trick snapshot-remove-elasticache-redis
 ```